 Optional<Result> toResult = tx.get(toGet);

-// Calculate the balances (it assumes that both accounts exist)
+// Calculate the balances (assuming that both accounts exist).

 int newFromBalance = fromResult.get().getInt(BALANCE) - amount;